 • liquidity has not deteriorated sharply;

-• the market segment declined in sync, and the asset does not look like an obvious laggard;
+• the market segment has declined in sync, and the asset does not look like an obvious outsider;

 • the asset’s original role in the portfolio remains intact;